Paul Stoll

-Paul Michael Stoll (born December 14, 1985) is an American-born Mexican professional basketball player for Halcones de Xalapa of the Liga Nacional de Baloncesto Profesional (LNBP).
+Paul Michael Stoll (born December 14, 1985) is an American-born Mexican professional basketball player for El Calor de Cancún of the Liga Nacional de Baloncesto Profesional (LNBP).
 He played college basketball for Lansing Community College and University of Texas–Pan American.

 Early life and college career

 Stoll attended East Lansing High School in East Lansing, Michigan.
 He played college basketball for Lansing Community College's Stars and University of Texas–Pan American's Broncs.

 In his senior year at Texas–Pan American, he averaged 14.1 points, 2.6 rebounds, 7.2 assists and 2.5 steals per game.

 On March 10, 2008, Stoll was named All-Independent First Team.

 Professional career

 Early years (2008–2012)

 In 2008, Stoll started his professional career with the Mexican team Algodoneros de la Comarca.

 In 2011, Stoll joined the Venezuelan team Gigantes de Guayana.
 On March 28, 2012, Stoll recorded a career-high 33 points, shooting 8-of-15 from the field, along with 12 assists and five steals in a 120–112 win over Trotamundos.